tran-christopher/c1023-code-solutions/html-skeleton/html-skeleton-quiz-notes.md

 - Where do you put non-visible content about the HTML document?

+-in the head

 - Where do you put visible content about the HTML document?

+-in the body

 - Where do the `<head>` and `<body>` tags go in a valid HTML document?

+-head goes at the top after doctype declaration and html element

 - What is the purpose of a `<!DOCTYPE>` declaration?

+-tells the browser what version of html page is in

 ## Notes